Platanus racemosa: Description

 This large tree grows to 35 m in height with a trunk diameter of up to one meter (three feet).
+The height of these trees ranges from 10 to 35 m.
 A specimen on the campus of Stanford University has a trunk girth (circumference) of 10.5 ft.
 The trunk generally divides into two or more large trunks splitting into many branches.
-The bark is an attractive patchwork of white, tawny beige, pinkish gray, and pale brown, with older bark becoming darker and peeling away.
+The bark is an attractive patchwork of white, tawny beige, pinkish gray, and pale brown.
+Both older bark and twigs on this plane sycamore become darker with time.
+The twigs and bark range from a light brownish gray to a shade resembling the color sepia.

 Platanus racemosa is the dominant species in the globally and state endangered sycamore-alluvial woodland habitat.

 The large palmately lobed leaves may be up to 25 cm centimeters wide and have three or five pointed lobes.
 New leaves are a bright translucent green and somewhat woolly.
 The deciduous tree drops copious amounts of dry golden to orangish red leaves in the fall.
 The inflorescence is made up of a few spherical flower heads each around a centimeter wide.
 The female flower heads develop into spherical fruit clusters each made up of many hairy, maroon-red-woolly achenes.
+Depending on the sex, the inflorescence can either be red, if female, or chartreuse, if male.
+After the female clusters fertilize, the achenes bear a fruit that breaks apart and scatters just as the tree's pollen does.

 The tough and coarse-grained wood is difficult to split and work.
 It has various uses, including acting as a meat preparation block for butchers.
 Many small birds feed on its fruit, and several mammals eat its twigs and bark.
-The pollen and the hairs on leaves and flowers can be allergens for some people.
+The pollen resulting from the hairs on the leaves and flowers of Western sycamores can be allergens for some people.
 New leaves are susceptible to anthracnose canker, which, when it causes a side bud to become the new leader, can create picturesque angling trunks and branches on older specimens.

 Cultivation

 It is also widely planted horticulturally as a landscape tree in public landscapes and private gardens.
 While it requires some water, and can be grown in lawns, once established it is drought tolerant.
 New appreciation for how it shades sun in summer and lets sun through in winter has led to its use in green architecture and sustainable design.

-The aesthetics of its bark and its overall form add interest.
+Uses

+California sycamore wood is extremely hard and difficult to work, but can still be employed to create a variety of items such as buttons, tobacco boxes, furniture, wooden utensils, and barrels.
+The form and wide canopy of the species make it an effective shade tree.
+This western sycamore's shade cools the surrounding bodies of water while simultaneously offering a home for some animals in the humid environment in which it flourishes.
+The Native Tongva people call the tree Shavar, and teas prepared from its bark were traditionally used as a blood tonic, a remedy for asthma, and an aid during childbirth.